cmelende/CS6381_Project/README.md

 ###### BrokerNotifierStrategy
 When this implemenation is instantiated, we setup a REP socket that handles two types of requests from either a Publisher or Subscriber
 * 'request\${topic}' - when the BrokerNotifierStrategy receives a REQ message with a payload starting with 'request$', which should be from a Subscriber, it parses the topic out of the payload and then returns all publishers of that topic.
 This allows any Subscribers using our middleware to Subscribe to a topic at any time and receive the most up to date Publishers that are publishing those topics.
 The subscriber can then connect to those publishers.
-* 'register\${json}' - When the BrokerNotifierStrategy receives a REQ message with a payload starting with 'register$', which should be from a Publisher, it parses the json out of the payload and then uses the object it parsed to register to store the information in a list for later retreival when a Subscriber asks for Publishers that are available.
+* 'register\${json}' - When the BrokerNotifierStrategy receives a REQ message with a payload starting with 'register$', which should be from a Publisher, it parses the json out of the payload and then uses the object it parsed to register and store the information in a list for later retreival when a Subscriber asks for Publishers that are available.
 The object is in the form
 	```
 	{
 		ip: str